amanzi/amanzi/docs/input_spec/ATSNativeSpec_dev.rst

 Labeled Set
 ============

-The list *region: labeled set* defines a named set of mesh entities existing in an input mesh file.
+ RegionLabeledSet: A region defined by a set of mesh entities in a mesh file The list *region: labeled set* defines a named set of mesh entities existing in an input mesh file.
 This is the same file that contains the computational mesh.
 The name of the entity set is given